 Is painting on your beekeeping to-do list?
-While painting your hives isn’t essential, it’s still a valuable project that can benefit the look, feel, and functionality of your apiary.
-After all, your honey bees deserve a beautiful, comfortable home to live in, too.
-However, painting your beehives isn’t as simple as picking a pretty color and going to town with your paintbrush.
-There are a few tricks and tips you need to know before you give your apiary a makeover.
-Learn the importance of painted beehives and how to create a beautiful and healthy home for your honey bees with these tips for painting hives the right way.
+While painting your hives isn’t essential, it’s still a worthwhile project that can benefit the look, feel, and functionality of your apiary.
+After all, your honey bees also deserve a beautiful, comfortable home to live in.

 Why Should You Paint Beehives?